Real Jobs RI

 In 2020-21, the Real Skills for Youth grants will support 19 strategic partnerships between industry and education to develop and implement year-round career readiness programming for youth, including paid summer work-based learning experiences.

-The Governor’s Workforce Board (GWB) has federal funds available to subsidize summer jobs for youth ages 16-24.
-This new program, funded by the GWB and implemented by community partners selected through an online application, will allow youth to contribute to the COVID-19 recovery, serve their community, build workplace skills, and earn money.
-Job opportunities must be related to the state’s efforts to respond to and recover from the COVID-19 pandemic, and selected applicant organizations will be required to manage their own recruitment, selection, supervision, and payment of youth employees, either themselves or through a partner organization.
-More information and the link to apply can be found at bit.ly/risummerjobs and any questions can be directed to firstname.lastname@example.org.
+The Governor’s Workforce Board (GWB) has granted federal funds to 32 employers to subsidize summer jobs for youth ages 16-24.
+The COVID-19 Response Summer Jobs Program, funded by the GWB and implemented by employers selected through an online application, allows youth to contribute to the COVID-19 recovery, serve their community, build workplace skills, and earn money.
+Job opportunities are related to the state’s efforts to respond to and recover from the COVID-19 pandemic, and employers manage their own recruitment, selection, supervision, and payment of youth employees.

 COVID-19 Temporary Worker Program

 The Rhode Island Department of Labor and Training (DLT) received a Disaster National Dislocated Worker Grant from the U.S. Department of Labor (USDOL) to fund approximately 43,000 hours of temporary labor for local businesses and employers providing essential services during this period of national emergency.
 Utilization of this program will come at little to no cost to employers.